isomerpages/imda-tradetrust/news-and-events/industry-news/_posts/2025-05-23-post-Beijing and Singapore launch Interoperable Digital Documents Against Payment Trade Corporation.md

 the China and Singapore’s trade ecosystems.
 These include aligning strategic plans, conducting joint feasibility studies, and ensuring compliance with applicable regulations.</p>
-<p>Moving forward, the Beijing Two-Zone Office and IMDA will leverage the
-“AEOTradeChain+TradeTrust” framework to explore broader end-to-end interoperable digital trade scenarios.
-These efforts will engage more countries, regions, industries, and business types, inviting participation from cargo owners, financial institutions, logistics providers, and other stakeholders to jointly advance the digital transformation of global trade and financial services, injecting new momentum into the sector.&nbsp;</p>
 <p>This press release was published by Beijing Two-Zone Office.</p>